Solutions to the Shelf-stability Problem of Probiotics

 From the above examples, it’s clear that companies are considering them.
 While some companies are using available solutions, other companies are researching to find the best one.
 Researchers so far have been looking for solutions to this problem in research papers, but search within journals does not yield similar output as one would get in patents.

 Thus we suggest that researchers combine their journal research with an expert patent analysis, as many new solutions can be identified, such as in the case of the packaging of probiotics.

-Further, if you are researching in the probiotics domain and looking for solutions to problems like, but not limited to, those mentioned below, you can reach out to us here.
+Further, if you are researching in the probiotics domain and looking for answers to questions like, but not limited to, those mentioned below

 - How to increase the delivery efficiency of probiotics?